Teaching About the Hudson River Estuary

 More about Teaching About the Hudson River Estuary:

-- Citizen Science: American Eel Research - Teams of scientists, students, and community volunteers collect American eels using nets on several Hudson River tributaries each spring.
+- Community Science: American Eel Research - Teams of scientists, students, and community volunteers collect American eels using nets on several Hudson River tributaries each spring.